DataBiosphere/toil/docs/running/cloud/kubernetes.rst

 #. **If running the Toil leader in the cluster, get a service account**

    If you are going to run your workflow's leader within the Kubernetes cluster (see :ref:`kubernetesLeaderInside`), you will need a service account in your chosen Kubernetes namespace.
 Most namespaces should have a service account named ``default`` which should work fine.
-If your cluster requires you to use a different service account, you will need to obtain its name and use it whan launching the Kubernetes job containing the Toil leader.
+If your cluster requires you to use a different service account, you will need to obtain its name and use it when launching the Kubernetes job containing the Toil leader.

 #. **Set up appropriate permissions**

-   Your local Kubernetes context and/or the service account you are using tio run the leader in the cluster will need to have certain permissions in order to run the workflow.
+   Your local Kubernetes context and/or the service account you are using to run the leader in the cluster will need to have certain permissions in order to run the workflow.
 Toil needs to be able to interact with jobs and pods in the cluster, and to retrieve pod logs.
 You as a user may need permission to set up an AWS credentials secret, if one is not already available.
 Additionally, it is very useful for you as a user to have permission to interact with nodes, and to shell into pods.

    The appropriate permissions may already be available to you and your service account by default, especially in managed or ease-of-use-optimized setups such as EKS or minikube.